kristofferandreasen/awesome-azure/azure-machine-learning/readme.md

 This area constitutes all the resources for machine learning with Azure.
 It similarly includes the full list of Microsoft Documentation and links to the videos related to the subjects.

-You can find relevant Powershell commands associated with databases here: [Azure-Databases-Powershell](https://github.com/kristofferandreasen/awesome-azure/blob/master/azure-machine-learning/azure-machine-learning-powershell.ps1)
+You can find relevant Powershell commands associated with machine learning here: [azure-machine-learning-powershell](https://github.com/kristofferandreasen/awesome-azure/blob/master/azure-machine-learning/azure-machine-learning-powershell.ps1)

 ## Microsoft Virtual Academy
 * [Data Science and Machine Learning Essentials](https://mva.microsoft.com/en-US/training-courses/data-science-and-machine-learning-essentials-14100)